 - Net payable: The final amount due to each vendor after credits.

 You approve the settlement.
-We cut the checks and send them.
-The vendor gets their payment and a detailed settlement report showing exactly what sold and what was credited.
+The platform generates the Check 21 payments; you sign and send.
+The vendor gets paid with a detailed settlement report showing exactly what sold and what was credited.
 Clean, transparent, no arguments.

 This is the part that makes vendors love consignment when it's done right.
 They get paid predictably, they get real data on what's selling, and they don't have to chase you for payment.
 Compare that to the old way — where they send an invoice, wait 30-45 days, and maybe get paid.